Waris Shah! I implore you today

 Kaidu was Heer’s evil uncle, the quintessential villain.
 Kaidu was bitterly opposed to Heer’s carefree ways, and her fiery love for Ranjha.
 Ultimately, in a twisted bid to save the family honor, he fed poison to Heer at the eve of her wedding with Ranjha.

 The Punjab is indeed the land of love, if one harks back to the tales of love that have played out on its mythological landscape.
 Foremost among them is that of Sohni-Mahiwal.
 Sohni, daughter of a potter lived on the banks of the Chenab, and was smitten by Izzat Baig, a traveler.
 To be able to stay with his love, Izzat Baig became a cowherd – Mahiwal.
 The romance ended in tragedy, and became an eternal symbol of true love.
 Sohni’s tomb in Sind remains a revered spot for lovers.
 Then there is Sassi-Punnu in Sind.
-Sassi a washerman’s adopted girl in Bhambore, fell in love with a Baluch chieftain, and gave up her life in trying to cross the desert bare-footed, in search of her lost love.
-There are many more lesser known but equally poetically scripted tales that tell of star-crossed lovers and their tragic irrevocable destinies.
+Sassi, a washerman’s adopted girl in Bhambore, fell in love with a Baluch chieftain, and gave up her life in trying to cross the desert bare-footed, in search of her lost love.
+There are other lesser known but equally poetically scripted tales that tell of star-crossed lovers and their tragic irrevocable destinies.